Funeral services set for Ben Franklin student struck by bus in City Park

 Remembered by family and friends as a rising senior at Benjamin Franklin High School and an LGBTQ+ activist, Cannon’s service will take place at her spiritual home, Touro Synagogue at 2:00 p.m.

-Police said the driver of a school bus has been identified as 34-year-old Arielle Tillman, but it is unclear at this time whether Tillman will face charges.
+Police said the driver of the school bus has been identified as 34-year-old Arielle Tillman, but it is unclear at this time whether Tillman will face charges.

 Latest Posts: